solidjs/solid/packages/solid/README.md

 - Fast!
 Almost indistinguishable performance vs optimized painfully imperative vanilla DOM code.
 See Solid on [JS Framework Benchmark](https://github.com/krausest/js-framework-benchmark).
 - Small!
 Completely tree-shakeable Solid's compiler will only include parts of the library you use.
 - Supports and is built on TypeScript.
-- Supports modern features like JSX, Fragments, Context, Portals, Suspense, SSR, Error Boundaries and Concurrent Rendering.
+- Supports modern features like JSX, Fragments, Context, Portals, Suspense, Streaming SSR, Progression Hydration, Error Boundaries and Concurrent Rendering.
-- Webcomponent friendly
+- Webcomponent friendly and can author Custom Elements
   - Context API that spans Custom Elements
   - Implicit event delegation with Shadow DOM Retargeting
   - Shadow DOM Portals